Builder Licensing (Online)

 What are the technical requirements for online courses?

-Technical requirements for online courses
+Technical requirements for online courses:

 Online course requirements - Students are required to attend their pre-scheduled webinar sessions in full, and attendance will be verified throughout the sessions.
-All online sessions are live instructor-led sessions and participation is strongly encouraged.
+All online sessions are live instructor-led sessions, and participation is strongly encouraged.
 Those are hosted through ZOOM meeting software.
 To use ZOOM, you will need the following:

 • High-speed internet connection